 Here are the best prices on Owlet monitors available right now, as well as why the Owlet monitor is the #1 product you should buy.
 They just released the NEW Owlet Sock 2.0, and it looks better than ever!
 It also gives you access to Connected Care when it’s released…which is a total game changer!

 - Limited time offers for the Owlet can be found here.
+This is the ONLY place you will find discounts (other offers that say $25 off are NO longer valid).
 I will say, if you are thinking about getting one, even if there isn’t an offer, it’s still worth the full price.

 - You Can select “affirm” at checkout for a payment plan, which makes it $25 a month.
 This can be combined with other offers.